ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * The use of the "c.pmax" conditional attribute is just an example.

+* Extended and improved security considerations.

+* Fixed details in IANA considerations.

 * New appendix overviewing parameters of the TRL endpoint.

 * Examples of message exchange moved to an appendix.

 * Added examples of message exchange with the "Cursor" extension.

-* Fixed details in IANA considerations.

 * Clarifications and editorial improvements.